- Home

 All in all, the 2020 AMP Annual Meeting was a success with a focus on real life clinical utility of molecular technologies and assays as critical components of the health care delivery system.

 Jordan Laser, MD, is a board certified anatomic, clinical, and molecular genetic pathologist.
-He is the CEO and founder of Laser Laboratory Consulting.
+Jordan is the Senior Director of Clinical and Medical Affairs at Bio-Techne as well as the CEO and Founder of Laser Laboratory Consulting.
 Previously, he served as Chief Laboratory Officer at Everly Health.
 The laboratory services at Everly Health support a wide range of consumer-initiated at-home tests.
 Having roots in New York, Jordan spent his first 11 years of practice as a pathology leader at Northwell Health.
 His expertise includes molecular and genomic medicine, laboratory management, healthcare finance, and standards and regulations.